You asked. CareBridge Services answered.

 You can expect to have more control over your care and a comfortable and supportive atmosphere that reduces anxiety and stress.
-Your plan of care is reviewed each day by the palliative care team and discussed with you to make sure your needs and wishes are being met and that your treatments are in line with your goals.
+Your plan of care is reviewed by the palliative care team, discussed with you to make sure your needs and wishes are met and your treatments are in line with your goals.
 You can also expect relief from symptoms such as pain, shortness of breath, fatigue, constipation, nausea, loss of appetite and difficulty sleeping.
 Palliative care addresses the whole person.
 It helps you carry on with your daily life.
-It improves your ability to go through medical treatments.
-And it helps you better understand your condition and your choices for medical care.
+It improves your ability to go through medical treatments, and it helps you better understand your condition and your choices for medical care.
 In short, you can expect the best possible quality of life.

 The palliative care team provides an extra layer of support and works in partnership with your primary doctor.
 Your primary doctor will continue to direct your care and play an active role in your treatment.

 Can I receive curative treatment together with palliative care?

 Absolutely.
 Your treatment choices are up to you.
 You can get palliative care at the same time as treatment meant to cure you.